| Skip to Absurd Official Stories for a list

 A TRUE PROGRESSIVE'S TRUE NORTH HAS TO BE:

-► A one world communist/atheist state with less than a quarter of a billion people all speaking the same language and living harmoniously with each other and nature as freely as can be allowed without disrupting the system or nature.
+► A civilized one world communist/atheist state with less than a quarter of a billion people all speaking the same language and living harmoniously with each other and nature as freely as can be allowed without disrupting either civilization or nature.

 ALSO SEE On Pseudo Progressives